kaalisandhya/learn-github/README.md

 # learn-github

+This is for tutourial practice based on eduraka's github course.
+,creating local and remote repositors
+,syncing repositors
+,making changes
+,branching, merging. rebasing
-This is for tutourial practice based on eduraka's github course. creating local and remote repositors syncing repositors making changes branching, merging. rebasing the finally pushed all files to github repositor from local repositor
+,the finally pushed all files to github repositor from local repositor